 Contact: Tish Ganey

-Tish Ganey is a RYT 500 and a teacher of Advanced Yoga Therapy, receiving those certifications at Kripalu Center for Yoga and Health in Stockbridge, MA.
+Tish Ganey, C-IAYT is a Certified Yoga Therapist and an RYT 500, receiving both certifications at Kripalu Center for Yoga and Health in Stockbridge, MA.
 Tish’s yoga teacher training began with a 200 Hour YTT at the Lotus Pond Center for Yoga and Health, a Kripalu Affiliate studio in Tampa, FL.
 She teaches yoga at Take Me To The River Yoga, her “in-home” yoga studio and through her programs developed at Tampa Yoga Therapy.
 The studio is a large, unique, art-filled studio space in the old historic neighborhood of Seminole Heights in Tampa, overlooking the beautiful Hillsborough River.

 Descriptions of classes taught by Tish Ganey: